libremfg/rhize-docs/content/deploy/install/services.md

 Install the Core agent with these steps:

-1. In the `core.yaml` file, edit the `clientSecret` and `password` with settings from the Keycloak client.
+1. In the `core.yaml` Helm file, edit the `clientSecret` and `password` with settings from the Keycloak client.
 1. Override any other values, as needed.
 1. Install with Helm: